 PROF. AYRTON speaks as to the advantages obtainable from an electric system of railways.
-He says:-"The mass of the locomotive adds at least 50 per cent. to the horse-power absolutely necessary to propel the carriages along" (NATURE, vol. xvii. p.
+He says :---"The mass of the locomotive adds at least 50 per cent. to the horse-power abso-lutely necessary to propel the carriages along" (NATURE, vol. xxvii, p.
 255).
-In short, he speaks of the weight of the ordinary locomotive as superfluous, and considers that "a far larger number of passengers may travel at a greater speed and with less fear of danger than at present."
+In short, he speaks of the weight of the ordi-nary locomotive as superfluous, and considers that "a far larger number of passars nary locomotive as supernuous, and considers that a value so number of passengers may travel at a greater speed and with less fear of danger than at present."
 Now, speaking practically, it is difficult to conceive of a train of carriages running sixty miles per hour without any massive locomotive in front.
 It would be easy enough to get up the requisite speed, but the train would certainly leave the road, there being nothing tending to keep the carriages steady, unless they were very heavy.
+The grip on the carriages steady, unless they were very heavy.
 The grip on the rails is directly as the weight of rolling stock, and it is generally found that the light coaches leave the road more readily than the modern heavy carriages.
 Of course the cant of the rails must not be neglected.
 I wish that Prof. Ayrton would favour NATURE with a few remarks on these points.